Samraat: The King Is Here: Production

 The team began filming on 1 July 2015 at the BFDC in Dhaka, where the title song featuring Shakib Khan and Apu Biswas was shot in a set up by art director Samurai Maruf and choreographer Shibram Sarma.
-The team then set up base in Aftab Nagar & Uttara for a 14 days stint, with Indian actor Indraneil Sengupta, Misha Sawdagor and hundreds of extras and technicians gathered.
+The team then set up base in Aftab Nagar & Uttara for a 14-day stint, with Indian actor Indraneil Sengupta, Misha Sawdagor and hundreds of extras and technicians gathered.

 A second schedule continued throughout 14 August 2015 at Coke Studio in Dhaka, where a romantic song featuring Indraneil Sengupta and Apu Biswas was shot, after which it was reported that the film was 60 percent complete.
-By December 2015, it was reported that the film's shooting was completed and from December the post production was started.
+By December 2015, it was reported that the film's shooting was completed, and from December the post production was started.

 Soundtrack

 The soundtrack for Samraat is composed by Arfin Rumey, Imran Mahmudul, Savvy, and Dabbu.
 The soundtrack includes a total of 7 tracks, with 5 original tracks written by Johny Hoque, Robiul Islam Jibon, Zahid Hasan Abhi, Riddhi & Anup Kumar Biswas, with Arfin Rumey, Imran, Shadaab Hashmi, Konal & Satrujit Dasgupta as playback singers.
 Along with the 5 original tracks, the soundtrack also includes an unplugged version of "Dujone", as well as instrumental versions of "Dujone" and "Raatbhor".
 The official soundtrack was released on 1 December 2015.